NordicESMhub/NorESM_user_workshop_2021/README.md

 # NorESM User Workshop 2021

-Tutorial for running NorESM with containers for the annual NorESM user workshop 2021
+Tutorial on "Running NorESM in a container" at the annual NorESM user workshop 2021

 ## Usage